-eral agents, the dentist must have successfully completed)) A liensed dentist is required to hold a permit of authorization to adminster moderate sedation with parenteral agents.
-A moderate sedation with parenteral agents permit allows the holder to deliver moderate edation with enteral agents without obtaining a separate permit.
-(2) To obtain a moderate sedation with parenteral agents permit, licensed dentist shall: (a) Comply with the permitting and renewal requirements in WAC 246-817-774; (b) Successfully complete a postdoctoral course(( (s) )) or courses of (( sixty )) 60 clock hours or more which includes (( training in )): (i) Basic moderate sedation((T)); (ii) Physical evaluation $((\tau)){i}$ $(iii)$ Venipuncture $(({T}))$ and intravenous drug administration, raining is a hands-on skill and must be completed in-person; (iv) Technical administration $(\overline{\tau})$ ; (v) Recognition and management of complications and emergencies, raining is a hands-on skill and must be completed in-person; $\frac{(vi) \text{ Monitoring}((\tau))i}{(vi) \text{ Monitoring}((\tau))i}$ and (vii) Supervised experience in providing moderate sedation with parenteral agents to ((fifteen)) 20 or more patients. ((If treating an dult, the dentist must have)) (c) Training in adult sedation((.
-If treating a minor, the dentist must have)), if treating an adult; and (d) Training in pediatric sedation, if treating a pediatric paient. (( (2) )) (3) In addition to meeting the criteria in subsection ((-27)) (3) in addition to meeting the criteria in subsection $((-27))$ (2) of this section, the licensed dentist ((must also have)) hall hold and maintain a current certification in ((advanced cardiac ife support ())ACLS((+)) or ((pediatric advanced life support -))PALS((+)). (a) If treating an adult, the dentist must have ACLS certificacion. (b) If treating a ((minor)) pediatric patient, the dentist must ave PALS certification. ((-(3))) (4) The use of any drugs classified under the Food and orug Administration as general anesthetic agents including, but not imited to, Propofol, Ketamine, Sevoflurane, Halothane, and Isoflurane re considered outside the scope of a moderate sedation with parenterl agents permit.
-(5) The drugs, drug amounts, and techniques used must carry a argin of safety wide enough to render unintended loss of consciousless highly unlikely. (( (4) Procedures for administration of moderate sedation with paenteral agents by a dentist and an individual trained in monitoring edated patients:)) (6) A licensed dentist shall: edated patients:)) (6) A licensed dentist shall: (a) (( In the treatment setting, )) Ensure a patient receiving modedated patients:)) (6) A licensed dentist shall:
+((Training requirements: To administer moderate sedation teral agents, the dentist must have successfully comple- censed dentist is required to hold a permit of authorization ister moderate sedation with parenteral agents.
+A modera with parenteral agents permit allows the holder to delive sedation with enteral agents without obtaining a separate p (2) To obtain a moderate sedation with parenteral age a licensed dentist shall: encs permit , (a) Comply with the permitting and renewal requirem ents in WAC 246-817-774; (b) Successfully complete a postdoctoral course((((s))))) or courses of $((sixty))$ 60 clock hours or more which includes $((training))$ (i) Basic moderate sedation $((\tau)){i}$ (ii) Physical evaluation((${T}$)); (iii) Venipuncture((τ)) and intravenous drug adm inistration. training is a hands-on skill and must be completed in-perso (iv) Technical administration $((\tau)){i}$ (v) R ecognition and management of complications and emergencies. training is a hands-on skill and must be completed in-perso (vi) Monitoring (τ)) \dot{t} and (vii) Supervised experience in providing moderate se dation with parenteral agents to ((fifteen)) 20 or more patients. ((ff adult, the dentist must have)) 010001119 011 (c) T raining in adult sedation((.
+If treating a mine r, the dentist must have)), if treating an adult; and (d) Training in pediatric sedation, if treating a pe ediatric patient. + (((2))) (3) In addition to meeting the criteria in n subsection (((1))) (2) of this section, the licensed dentist ((must shall hold and maintain a current certification in ((advan nced cardiac life support ())ACLS(())) or ((pediatric advanced li ife support (+)) PALS $((+)$). (a) If treating an adult, the dentist must have ACLS 3 certification. (b) If treating a ((minor)) pediatric patient, the c lentist must have PALS certification. (((3))) (4) The use of any drugs classified under t he Food and.
+Drug Administration as general anesthetic agents includi limited to, Propofol, Ketamine, Sevoflurane, Halothane, and d Isoflurane are considered outside the scope of a moderate sedation with th parenteral agents permit.
+(5) The drugs, drug amounts, and techniques used m ust carry a margin of safety wide enough to render unintended loss of E consciousness highly unlikely. (((4) Procedures for administration of moderate sedat : renteral agents by a dentist and an individual trained in n monitoring sedated patients:)) (6) A licensed dentist shall: (a) ((In the treatment setting,)) Ensure a patient rea ceiving moderate sedation with parenteral agents ((must have that)) erate sedation with parenteral agents ((must have that)) gedation ((administered by a person)) from an anesthes qualified under this chapter.